For Students: Dental Examinations and Licensure

 Most states require applicants for initial dental licensure to have graduated from a Commission on Dental Accreditation (CODA) accredited dental school, have passed the National Board Exams Parts I and II, and have passed a clinical exam administered by the state or by a regional testing agency.
 Licensure is a complex and ever-changing topic and the ADA continues to monitor the licensure environment.

-Requesting Exam Scores
+Requesting Exam Results

 Joint Commission on National Dental Examinations